Antzee1/100-days-of-code/readme.md

 <br/>
 ### Introduction

-I started to code last summer.
+Started to code last summer.
 So far, I've done the "Build websites from scratch" course at Codecademy plus experimented with making images & animations with code, like my profile image ➡️
 <br/><br/>
 Here are some of the things I've coded:
 <br/><br/>➡️ My 100 Days Of Code log on [GitHub Pages](https://antzee1.github.io/100-days-of-code/)